 There are no excuses.

-This is true, when you are ready and you really wan to do something, you find a way!
-This goes back to the readiness and commitment that we have been talking about for a few days now.
-When all the pieces come together and I am ready to do something, I do it.
+No excuses are valid when you are ready, and you want to do something; you find a way!
+This attitude goes back to the readiness and commitment that we have been talking about for a few days now.
+When all the pieces come together, and I am ready to do something, I do it.
 I get into action and begin.

 motivation for change exists along a continuum of readiness.